DystopiaRobotics/dystopia/README.md

 ## Run Terraform Cloud

+In order to run the terraform commands in the Makefile you will need to first `terraform login` and follow the instructions to make and locally store your Terraform Cloud API key

-Go to [terraform runs](https://app.terraform.io/app/dystopiarobotics/workspaces/dystopiarobotics/runs) and press the button that says "Start New Plan"
+Go to [terraform runs](https://app.terraform.io/app/dystopiarobotics/workspaces/dystopiarobotics/runs) and after confirming your plan press the button that says "Start New Plan"